 Q: Why is wine and other alcohol beverages such as beer not allowed in Islam?

-A: Only Satan wants to sow the seeds of enmity and hatred among you through alcohol and gambling and to keep you away from remembering Allah and from the prayer so are you giving it up?
+A: Indeed Satan only wants to sow the seeds of enmity and hatred among you through alcohol (any intoxicant = AlKhamr*) and gambling and to keep you away from remembering Allah and from the prayer so are you going to stop?

 Translation of: Ayah 91, Surat AlMa'idah.
 (5:91)